CS-BizIntel/python_sql-db-connections/README.md

 # python_sql-db-connections

-python_sql-db-connections is a repository for documenting methods of connecting to SQL-based Databases via Python
+python_sql-db-connections is a repository for documenting connection methods for SQL-based Databases via Python

 ## Imports
 ```python